Internet Statistics 2020

 - Currently, more than $2 trillion a year comes from e-commerce accounts.

 - Out of $92 used in generating traffic, only one dollar goes to converting customers.
+Unfortunately a couple of those dollars also goes to cybercrime!
+Ouch.
+Read my guide to the best Canadian VPN to learn how to protect yourself.

 - Did you know that 65 percent of shoppers won’t pay for shipping when ordering online?
 Thirty-five percent will pay to get their things shipped.